 Here’s someone with a lovely face.
 His name was Rannoch.
 In this photo he was watching the track to the house, waiting to catch sight of me.
 He would wait there all day, if that’s what it took.

-Some might look at him and claim that he was ‘bred for eating’ or ‘tastes good’ as their justification for wanting to hurt him; others might claim he was ‘bred for hunting’ or ‘bred as a laboratory test subject’ or ‘bred <for some other excuse>’ as a reason to enforce their will over his and compel him to serve their interests at the expense of his own.
+Some might look at him and claim that he was ‘bred for hunting’ or ‘bred as a laboratory test subject’, or even ‘bred for eating’ as their justification for enforcing their will over his and compellling him to serve their interests at the expense of his own.

 Would that label have changed anything?
 Would that label have meant that using, killing or brutalising him would have been morally right?
 Would it mean that I could have betrayed him without conscience?
 Of course it wouldn’t.
-Rannoch never knew violence or torment, was never skinned or eaten, was never beaten and coerced into actions against his will or his interests.
+Rannoch never knew violence or torment, was never beaten or coerced into actions against his will or his interests.
 Every day his joy and enthusiasm made it clear that he enjoyed his life and did not want to die.
 His life was his.
-It was not mine; I have my own life and it’s the only life over which I have any rights.
+It wasn’t mine; I have my own life and it’s the only life over which I have any rights.